Kamen Rider Kuuga: Manga

-On November 1, 2014, a manga adaptation of Kuuga began serialization in Hero's Inc.'s Monthly Hero's magazine.
+On November 1, 2014, a manga reboot of Kuuga began serialization in Hero's Inc.'s Monthly Hero's magazine.
 It is written by Toshiki Inoue and illustrated by Hitotsu Yokoshima with the characters of Kamen Rider Agito added.
 On October 30, 2020, after Monthly Hero's ceased publication, the series was transferred to the Comiplex website.
 On April 28, 2022, the series was licensed by Titan Publishing Group for English publication under their new manga imprint.